johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-07-25-azure-devops-api-pull-requests-merge-set-autocomplete/index.md

 I'm using the Azure DevOps Client for Node.js; but if you want to use the REST API directly, you can do that too.
 The principles are the same, but you'll need to make HTTP requests instead of using the client library.

 To get up and running with the Azure DevOps Client for Node.js, you can [see how we work with it in this post on dynamic required reviewers in Azure DevOps](../2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md) post.
 This will help you set up your environment and authenticate with Azure DevOps.

+If you'd like to read about setting commit messages when merging pull requests in Azure DevOps, you can check out my post on [merging pull requests with conventional commits in Azure DevOps](../2025-08-29-azure-devops-pull-requests-conventional-commits/index.md).

 <!--truncate-->